hjelev/minecraft-stats-page/README.md

 # minecraft-stats-page

-Simple Minecraft server status page using mcapi.us API
+Simple Minecraft server status page.
+The page is a static html/css/js page that uses mcapi.us API to display the status of a Minecraft server.
+Since everything is done on the client side, you can host the page on any webserver.

+## Features:

+* Server status
+* Online players
+* Server version
+* Server motd
+* Server favicon

 ## Demo